-Section 9.3.1 Educational Activities.
+Section 10.3.1 Educational Activities.
 Educational activities are designed to educate the student about why certain conduct was inappropriate.
 Examples of such activities include, without limitation, offering a formal apology (in writing and/or in person); attending an educational class, training, or workshop; giving or attending a presentation; preparing and submitting a research project or paper on a designated topic; or offering a written reflection responding to a prompt given by SCCS.
+The student may be held responsible for the payment of reasonable expenses relating to the educational activity.

-Section 9.3.2 Restitution.
+Section 10.3.2 Restitution.
 Restitution is compensation for loss, damage, and/or injury incurred as a result of the student's conduct.
 Compensation may take the form of money, service, and/or material replacement.
 Restitution may be required to be made to the University, a specific individual, or a specific organization.
 Normally, all restitution must be paid or made within two (2) weeks of the imposition of the sanction.

-Section 9.3.3 Supervised Work/Service.
+Section 10.3.3 Supervised Work/Service.
 A student may be assigned unpaid work or service that is both beneficial to the University community and/or likely to assist the student in understanding the effects of the student's conduct.

-Section 9.3.4 Loss or Restriction of Privileges.
+Section 10.3.4 Loss or Restriction of Privileges.
 Specified student privileges are lost or restricted.
 Such privileges include, without limitation, representing the University in any official manner, the use of or access to University-controlled property, University parking privileges, or participation in University-affiliated activities (e.g., extracurricular activities).

-Section 9.3.5 University Housing Reassignment or Removal.
+Section 10.3.5 University Housing Reassignment or Removal.
 A student may be assigned to a different residence hall or residence hall room.
 A student's residence hall contract also may be terminated, and the student may be prohibited from residing in University housing for a definite or indefinite period of time.